 Art Nouveau Museum

 When looking at the hypnotizing Art Nouveau buildings just isn’t’ enough, head over the Art Nouveau Museum, located at 12 Alberta Street ( Alberta iela 12 in Lativian).
 The museum is located in a house that once belonged to a famous Latvian architect, Konstantīns Pēkšēns.
 Inside you can see an authentic interior of an Art Nouveau apartment and a stunning staircase.
-The museum’s website offers a number of suggested walking tours for spotting the architectural gems.
+The museum’s website offers several suggested walking tours for spotting the architectural gems.

 The castle’s foundations were laid in 1330.
 Over the centuries, the castle was a silent witness to changing rulers, wars and elements.
 During Latvia’s independence between the two World Wars, Riga Castle became home to Latvia’s president.
 Once Latvia regained its independence in 1991, the castle once again became a presidential home.
 You can’t miss the white-washed exterior on the riverbank of Daugava that is one of the symbols of Latvia’s capital.